Devolutions/devolutions-gateway/README.md

     ```
     $ cargo run -- -r tls://x.x.x.x:4489
     ```

+    1. If you want to save the network trafic in a pcap file, you can add the pcap_filename parameter.
+The command will look to something like this:
+        ```
+        $ cargo run -- -r tls://x.x.x.x:4489 -p c:\waykTraffic.pcap
+        ```

 3. On the same host where devolutions-jet is running, open wayk and connect to 127.0.0.1:8080
     * The connection should start.
 A dummy certificate will be shown.
 You can accept it and the wayk connection should start.